aleksanderlech/material-cv/README.md

 ## Building

 Run `npm install` and then `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
-Use the `--prod` flag for a production build.
+Use the `--configuration production` flag for a production build.

 ## Runing the project locally
 Run `npm start`